People of Myanmar have right to democracy: UN special envoy

 She conveyed a request by the Australian government for the release of detained Australian economist Sean Turnell, who is being tried for breaching the Official Secrets Act.

-Earlier, she had a meeting with Myanmar junta foreign minister Wunna Maung Lwin, during which he "stressed that it is necessary for the United Nations to constructively and pragmatically review its approach in its cooperation with Myanmar", according to a press release issued by his ministry.
+Earlier, she met Myanmar junta Foreign Minister Wunna Maung Lwin, during which he "stressed that it is necessary for the United Nations to constructively and pragmatically review its approach in its cooperation with Myanmar", according to a media release issued by his ministry.

 More than 12,000 political prisoners remain behind bars.